subject matter

 About Gijs de Boer

 I am an artistic researcher and educator based in Rotterdam, NL.
-I combine a background in philosophy and design to study how aesthetics and materiality affect the idea of self.
+I combine a background in philosophy and design to study how aesthetics and materiality affect ideas of the self in different contexts.
 My work includes videos, visuals, essays, websites, focusing on themes like the design of trust, artistic positioning, or care relations.

 In my practice I deal with inherited modernism, and I use the self as a site of research: how do I embody my conditions, how do I respond when I change those?
 Born in the post-industrial city of Eindhoven β self-proclaimed 'Brainport' and 'Design Capital' of the Benelux β I feel like I grew up with modernism and tech-optimism running through my veins.
 As a smart and male kid, I've come to know the desire for control, for independence, for overview all too well β every time I feel overwhelmed, stressed or threatened.
 I read my practice as a way of dealing with these inherited modernist desires in a relational world.